sourcehut-mirrors/chawan/doc/protocols.md

 `cgi-bin:` executes a local CGI script.
-This protocol is useful in cases where you want to wrap an external program (or a personal script), but do not want to bother with a custom URI scheme for it with browsecap.
-In fact, it maps to the browsecap entry
+This protocol is useful in cases where you want to wrap an external program (or a personal script), but do not need a custom URI scheme for it.
+In fact, it simply maps to the browsecap entry

 ```
 cgi-bin; %s%?; cgioutput